Overview

 The following trails may be closed to bicycle and equestrian use during wet conditions.

-- Whittemore Gulch Trail is OPEN to bicyclists and equestrians.
+- Whittemore Gulch Trail is CLOSED to bicyclists and equestrians.

 North Ridge Parking Area (41 spaces + 2 ADA) - North Ridge Trailhead